310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/epilogue.md

 {% endbubble %}

 {% bubble Tetora %}
 Ossu!
-I’m not good with that kinda stuff, but I’m great at anything that needs hard labor!
-It’ll make for some muscle training, too ♪
+I’m not good with that kinda stuff, but I’m great at anythin’ that needs hard labor!
+It’ll make for a nice workout, too\~♪
 {% endbubble %}

 {% img /img/es/eventstory/meteorimpact/epilogue2_2.jpg %}